elastic/elastic-agent-changelog-tool/docs/getting-started.md

 Follow one of the installation ways described in [`./install.md`](./install.md).

+### 2.1 Look at the tool concepts

+The tool is based upon some [concepts](./concepts.md) that you may want to look at now.

 ## 3. Create a changelog fragment

 From the root folder of the repository run: